graphql/graphql-spec/spec/Section 3 -- Type System.md

 `Url` value.

 A query of an object value must select at least one field.
-This selection of fields will yield an unordered map containing exactly the subset of the object queried.
+This selection of fields will yield an ordered map containing exactly the subset of the object queried, in the order in which they were queried.
 Only fields that are declared on the object type may validly be queried on that object.

 For example, selecting all the fields of `Person`: